 Dr. Marc D. BaldwinOWNER / EDITOR-IN-CHIEF

 A published author and scholar with 37 years’ experience in writing, teaching, and book editing, I’m an Associate Professor of English at Hillsborough Community College in Tampa, Florida, USA.
-Since I founded Edit911.com, Inc. in December 1999, my staff and I have edited over 8,000 books and dissertations, as well as 18,000 other business documents, essays, websites, and academic articles of all sorts, many of them for publication.
+Since I founded Edit911.com, Inc. in December 1999, my staff and I have edited more than 10,000 books and dissertations, as well as 20,000 other business documents, essays, websites, and academic articles of all sorts, many of them for publication.

 Editors A – Z: